maibus/rootdemo/README.md

 # rootdemo
-Quick demo getting open CMS data and using it to extract a rough estimate of Z boson mass and lifetime
+Quick demo getting open CMS data and using it to extract a rough estimate of Z boson mass and lifetime.

+Peak fitted with a Breit-Wigner profile with an exponential background correction, (background not physically motivated)